 The Mennonite church – 1525 AD.
 Founded by men, Grebel, Mantz, and Blaurock, in Switzerland, as an offshoot of the Anabaptists.
 It derived its name from Menno Simons, a former Catholic priest.

 The Amish church – 1693 AD.
 Founded by a man, Jacob Amman, a Swiss Bishop.
-Also a breakaway from the Mennonite church.
+Also, a breakaway from the Mennonite church.
 His followers were called the "Amish."
-While similar to the Mennonites, they differ in language, dress, and interpretation of the Bible.
+While like the Mennonites, they differ in language, dress, and interpretation of the Bible.

-The Anglican Church – 1534 AD.
+The Anglican Church/Church of England – 1534 AD.
 Founded by a man, King Henry VIII, as a direct result of the Pope not granting him a divorce from Catherine of Aragon.
-Many a Catholic priest was tortured and killed as a result of the very aroused Henry trying to find another young maiden for his pleasure.
+Many a Catholic priest was tortured and killed because of the very aroused Henry trying to find another young maiden for his pleasure.
 The Queen of England is the current head of the Anglican Church.

 The Congregationalist church (The Puritans) – 1583 AD.
 Founded by a man, Robert Brown, in Holland.
 Broke away from the Church of England.
 Brown rejected, among other things, the authority of bishops.
 One Puritan, named Oliver Cromwell, got involved in the English Civil War, and overthrew Charles I in 1646.
 Cromwell and the British government were also responsible for the subjugation and killing of hundreds of thousands of Irish Catholics, who were also forbidden to say Mass, wear green, and sing patriotic songs.